awesome-graphql-space/server-nestjs/README.md

-# NestJS - Prisma - Apollo 2
+# NestJS - Prisma - GraphQL- Apollo 2

 * For using Prisma you should signup to https://app.prisma.io/ and deploy your server on it and the replace the end point in .env file

 ## Description

-Motivation to use NestJS
+### Motivation to use NestJS

+* Still in Progress

 ## Installation